UCdasec/FaultFlipper/README.md

 # FaultFlipper
-**The dataset and code are for research purpose only**
+**The dataset and code are for research purpose only** Unexpected or malicious changes in voltage, temperature, and electromagnetic radiation on a target can produce faults in a program running on the target.
+These faults can crash the program and even end up with unwanted behavior and outputs.
+In this study, we develop a dynamic fault analysis tool, named FaultFlipper, which emulates faults at the Instruction Set Architecture (ISA) level and measures the resilience of a program given faults, including instruction skipping and bit flips.
+FaultFlipper generates mutants of a binary given a fault model and compares emulation results to identify upset mutants that lead to unwanted behavior and outputs.
+FaultFlipper supports multiple architectures, including Arm, RISC-V, and x86.
+More importantly, it offers root cause analysis for developers to identify vulnerable C code triggering upsets early in the development stage.
+We demonstrate the efficiency and effectiveness of FaultFlipper with three case studies, including a password check program, a program that calculates the Fibonacci sequence, and a face recognition program with machine learning.
+With ChipWhisperer, we also validate that real-world upset faults can happen on Arm microcontrollers running our case study programs.

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: